Home Mortgage After Bankruptcy And Foreclosure Guidelines

 - This was done by just getting 3 secured credit cards and utilizing them and never being late on any monthly payments

 We will discuss more on re-establishing credit after a bankruptcy on later blogs.

 Mortgage During And After Chapter 13 Bankruptcy

 Borrowers can qualify for VA and FHA Loans during Chapter 13 Bankruptcy after making 12 monthly payments to creditors with Trustee Approval.
-There is no waiting period after Chapter 13 Bankruptcy discharged date to qualify for FHA and VA Home Loans with The Gustan Cho Team at Loan Cabin Inc.
+There is no waiting period after Chapter 13 Bankruptcy discharged date to qualify for FHA and VA Home Loans at GCA Mortgage Group.

-If you are interested in a home mortgage after bankruptcy, please contact Gustan Cho Associates at 262-716-8151 or email us at email@example.com.
+If you are interested in a home mortgage after bankruptcy, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at email@example.com.
 We specialize in helping borrowers get home mortgage after bankruptcy with no lender overlays.